-Daily emissions are calculated to establish whether a source triggers the requirement for BACT (10 lb/highest day total source emissions for any class of pollutants).
+Daily emissions were calculated to determine if a source triggers the requirement for BACT (10 lb maximum daily emissions for any class of pollutants).
 24-hr/day of operation will be assumed since no daily limits are imposed on intermittent and unexpected operations.